boveus/hyrax-wiki/Sufia-Development-Guide.md

 ## Prerequisites
 * Make sure all [basic prerequisites](https://github.com/projecthydra/sufia#prerequisites) are running.
 * Additional prerequisite for tests: [PhantomJS](http://phantomjs.org/).
+* Tell EngineCart to use Rails 4.x (this is temporary, while we work on Rails 5 support in Sufia): `export RAILS_VERSION=4.2.7`

 ## Generate test app

 *NOTE: Run this only once.*
 ```
 cd <sufia directory>
 rake engine_cart:generate
 ```

 This generates `sufia/.internal_test_app` directory.
 The tests will run against this test app.
+You should not have to regenerate the test app unless you pull in code changes from the `master` branch, or start working on a new feature or bug.

 ## Run the wrappers
-Note: DO NOT USE FOR PRODUCTION
+*Note: DO NOT USE FOR PRODUCTION*

 Start Solr:
 ```
 #  from <sufia root>/.internal_test_app in a separate terminal window
-#  if the file config/solr_wrapper_test.yml exists (see section 'Work with test app in the browser' for more info)
+#  if the file config/solr_wrapper_test.yml exists (see [Work with test app in the browser](#work-with-test-app-in-the-browser) for more info)
 solr_wrapper --config config/solr_wrapper_test.yml
 # - or - from sufia root in a separate terminal window
 solr_wrapper -d solr/config/ -n hydra-test -p 8985